 - Sugar Provides No Essential Nutrients

-Excuse me for restating the obvious—but you do not need sugar, and it takes the place of more nutritious real foods.
-This is the second reason I urge you to limit your sugar intake.
+I know it tastes great—but you do not need sugar, and it takes the place of more nutritious real foods.
+This is the second reason I urge you to look at your sugar intake.
 It provides energy (that is, calories, usually in excess of what you need), but no other nutrients.
-That’s what we RDs mean by “empty calories.”
-Yes, we have been saying this for yeeeeears.
-But please don’t gloss over it—it’s what I like to call a “common sense verification of science.”
-In other words, does the science make sense?
-Well, yes, indeed, it does.
+(That’s what we RDs mean by “empty calories.”)
 There’s never been a research study or a dietary guideline that has suggested we need to eat any amount of refined sugar regularly.
-(I know, right?
-Duh.
-And it’s crazy to say “never” and “research” in the same sentence.)
+(And it’s usually crazy to say “never” and “research” in the same sentence!)

 Are you with me so far?
 We are eating too much sugar, it negatively affects your health, and it provides nothing your body needs.
 Still need another reason to lower your sugar intake?